Emtricitabine Side Effects

 Applies to emtricitabine: oral capsule, oral solution

-You should check with your doctor immediately if any of these side effects occur when taking emtricitabine:More common:
+Check with your doctor immediately if any of the following side effects occur while taking emtricitabine:

 - chest pain or tightness